 UKAS Accredited Asbestos Surveys

 UKAS accreditation is the only way you can get independent verification about the technical competence of surveyors working on your site.
-UKAS assessors look into all aspects of our business including training, equipment, insurance and quality control and assess all these against internationally recognised standards.
+UKAS assessors look into all aspects of our business including training, equipment, insurance and quality control, and assess against internationally recognised standards.

-For the reasons set out above the “HSE Strongly recommends the use of an accredited surveyor”.
+Due to their strict standards, “HSE Strongly recommends the use of a UKAS accredited surveyor”.

 Types of asbestos surveys